Zigmas Zinkevičius: Academics

-Then, in 1988–1991, Zinkevičius became the head of the Department of Baltic Philology.
+Then, between 1988 and 1991, Zinkevičius became the head of the Department of Baltic Philology.
 After Lithuania regained its independence, he also began lecturing at the Vytautas Magnus University.
-He was the director of the Lithuanian Language Institute in 1995–1996.
+He was the director of the Lithuanian Language Institute in 1995 and 1996.

 From 2001 to 2009, he was the Chairman of the Council of the Science and Encyclopaedia Publishing Institute.
 Zinkevičius was also the editor-in-chief of the Lithuania Minor Encyclopedia (3 vols.
 2000–06).
 While in his nineties, he still worked as many as 10–12 hours a day.
-The professor was widely acclaimed as the most famous, productive and cited Lithuanian linguist of recent times.
-His works concerned subjects such as dialectology, the Lithuanian language's history as well as the history of its study, its historical grammar, onomastics, and he reviewed many works of linguistics.
-Zinkevičius' work was well received, both in Lithuania and abroad, where he was elected as a foreign member of many academies: the Royal Swedish Academy of Letters, History and Antiquities from 1982, Norwegian Academy of Science and Letters from 1991, Latvian Academy of Sciences from 1995.
+The professor was widely-acclaimed as the most famous, productive, and cited Lithuanian linguist of recent times.
+His works concerned subjects such as dialectology and the Lithuanian language's history, as well as the history of its study, its historical grammar, onomastics, and he reviewed many works of linguistics.
+Zinkevičius's work was well-received, both in Lithuania and abroad, where he was elected as a foreign member of many academies: the Royal Swedish Academy of Letters, History and Antiquities from 1982, Norwegian Academy of Science and Letters from 1991, Latvian Academy of Sciences from 1995.

 Zinkevičius is also the author of the "wicz" theory, according to which Lithuanian Poles whose surnames end in "wicz" constitutes a separate ethnic group, but are really ethnic Lithuanians.